 Moderate Muslim cleric Hassan Rouhani has taken office as Iran's seventh president, succeeding Mahmoud Ahmadinejad as the country's highest elected official.

 Iran's supreme leader, Ayatollah Ali Khamenei, endorsed and confirmed Mr. Rouhani's presidency Saturday at a formal ceremony broadcast throughout Iran and abroad.
-The president's public inauguration takes place on Sunday.
+The president's public inauguration before parliament takes place on Sunday.

 The 64-year-old cleric will have to deal with huge challenges, including a sagging economy and the outside world's predominantly negative view of Iran's controversial nuclear policies.